ceholden/cedar-datacube/docs/source/gee_credentials.rst

 It's probably going to be easiest to create and use a Service account private credential file.

+Make sure to enable the following Google Cloud Platform services:

+- Cloud Storage
+- Google Cloud Storage JSON API

+The "Cloud Storage" service is needed to actually store data, and the JSON API service is needed by the client libraries we use to interact with the storage service.

 .. _gee_creds_gdrive:

 Google Drive